-During treatment with either external radiation or brachytherapy, the radiation kills the normal cells in the lining of the esophagus, which can lead to painful swallowing.
-This starts shortly after beginning treatment but typically improves within a few weeks of finishing.
+During treatment with either external radiation or brachytherapy, the radiation kills the normal cells in the lining of the esophagus, which can make swallowing painful.
+This happens shortly after starting treatment but typically improves within a few weeks of finishing.

-Most side effects of radiation are temporary, but some rare serious side effects can be permanent.
-For example, in some cases radiation can cause a stricture (narrowing) in the esophagus, which may require further treatment.
-Radiation to the chest can also cause lung damage, which may lead to problems breathing and shortness of breath.
+Most side effects of radiation are temporary, but some less common side effects can be permanent.
+For example, in some cases radiation can cause a stricture (narrowing) in the esophagus, which might require further treatment.
+Radiation to the chest can cause lung damage, which may lead to problems breathing and shortness of breath.

-Talk with your doctor before and during treatment about what side effects you can expect and any ways that they could be reduced.
+Talk with your doctor before and during treatment about what side effects you can expect and what can be done about them.